 - Certain computer equipment

-- Bank and overdraft interest
+- Bank charges

 - Hire purchase payments

-Accountants for Contractors
+Accountants for IT contractors